kushagras71/ML_DL_Model_Deployment/Tensorflow_Models/MNIST_WEB/README.md

 training process.
 Once the training is completed the prompt shows up telling that the model is trained and you can use it to make classifications.

 After training and making a classification the webpages looks somewhat as follows:

 <img src="https://github.com/kushagras71/ML_DL_Model_Deployment/blob/master/Tensorflow_Models/MNIST_WEB/output_images/MNIST_Classifier_2.png" width=900 height=400>

+In the black box the user can draw any number from 0 to 9 and hit classify to check what the model predicts.
+Remember there might some wrong predictions because the models training in fast and takes on every refresh.
+Shortet training means less accuracy.
+But is the drawing is clear and is in the center os the box then the model must give the right predictions.

+Here, the box has the drawing of digit '5', and the model made the correct prediction as '5.'